China says it's seeking role in Ukraine peace settlement

 Russia, in turn, has offered strong support for China and held a series of joint military drills amid tensions with the U.S. over Taiwan, trade, human rights and Chinese territorial claims in the South China Sea.

-China's Foreign Ministry issued a lengthy statement Tuesday outlining Xi's “Global Security Initiative," which aims to “eliminate the root causes of international conflicts, improve global security governance, encourage joint international efforts to bring more stability and certainty to a volatile and changing era, and promote durable peace and development in the world," the statement said.
+China's Foreign Ministry issued a lengthy statement Tuesday outlining Xi's “Global Security Initiative," which aims to “eliminate the root causes of international conflicts, improve global security governance, encourage joint international efforts to bring more stability and certainty to a volatile and changing era, and promote durable peace and development in the world."

 In its only reference to Russia's invasion, it said the initiative would “support political settlement of hotspot issues such as the Ukraine crisis through dialogue and negotiation."